thanm/cabi-testgen/README.md

 # cabi-testgen

-Rudimentary test harness for ABI testing for Go programs.
+Rudimentary test harness for function signature / ABI testing for Go programs.

 Randomly generates Go functions that have interesting signatures (mix of arrays, scalars, structs) plus code to call the emitted functions with specific